connieGao0819/dataviz-project-template/README.md

 This project is intended to analyze following questions:

-1. Where are the richest companies established?
-Or, which part of the country has most vitality?
+**1. Where are the richest companies established?
+Or, which part of the country has most vitality?**

 To answer this question, I compared the headcounts and revenues of different years and different industries.
 I found that different industries distribute in different regions, and as the years change, different industries have different development trends.
 For example, in 2007, the main distribution area of Manufacture industry is the Five Great Lake area, and the main distribution area of Government Services industry is Washington DC area.
 In addition, as years past, the main distribution area of Manufacture industry shifted eastward, but for Government Services industry, Washington DC is still the center.